heptarch/heptarch.github.io/projects.md

 he was not only the cause of research in himself, but the cause that research is in others.
 At the same time, his views on scientific management would terrify a modern CEO.
-Research was a "non-scheduled area of work",<label for="sn-1"
+Fundamental research was a "non-scheduled area of work",<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>